Herbert Gintis: Early life and education

+Career

+He was subsequently hired as an assistant professor in the Harvard Graduate School of Education and then as an assistant professor and later associate professor in Harvard's Economics Department.

 Towards the end of his postgraduate studies in economics, Gintis had come into contact with the economist Samuel Bowles who had returned to Harvard after research work in Nigeria.
-It was to be the beginning of a collaboration that has lasted throughout their careers.
-In 1968 Gintis and Bowles were part of a group of graduate students and young faculty members at Harvard that included Michael Reich, Richard Edwards, Stephen Marglin, and Patricia Quick.
+It was to be the beginning of a collaboration that lasted throughout their careers.
+In 1968, Gintis and Bowles were part of a group of graduate students and young faculty members at Harvard that included Michael Reich, Richard Edwards, Stephen Marglin, and Patricia Quick.
 The group held seminars to develop their ideas on a new economics that would encompass issues of alienation of labor, racism, sexism, and imperialism.
 Many of their ideas were tried out in a Harvard class which they collectively taught, "The Capitalist Economy: Conflict and Power".
 They also became founding members of the Union of Radical Political Economists.

-In 1974 Gintis, along with Bowles, Stephen Resnick, Richard D. Wolff and Richard Edwards, was hired by the Economics Department at the University of Massachusetts Amherst as part of the "radical package" of economists.
+In 1974, Gintis, along with Bowles, Stephen Resnick, Richard D. Wolff and Richard Edwards, was hired by the Economics Department at the University of Massachusetts Amherst as part of the "radical package" of economists.
 Bowles and Gintis published their landmark book, Schooling in Capitalist America, in 1976.
 Their second joint book, Democracy and Capitalism, published a decade later, was a critique of both liberalism and orthodox Marxism and outlined their vision of "postliberal democracy".
 Their most recent book, A Cooperative Species, was published in 2011.
 Like Gintis's 2009 The Bounds of Reason, the book reflects his increasing emphasis since the 1990s on the unification of economic theory with sociobiology and other behavioral sciences.

 Gintis retired from the University of Massachusetts Amherst as professor emeritus in 2003.
 In 2014, he was a visiting professor in the Economics Department of Central European University where he taught since 2005, visiting professor at the University of Siena, a position he held since 1989, and an external professor at the Santa Fe Institute where he taught since 2001.

-Gintis was a prolific book reviewer, having published over 500 book reviews on Amazon.
+Death

 Gintis died on January 5, 2023, at the age of 82.

-Books
+Selected works

-In addition to numerous scholarly articles and book chapters, Gintis has authored or co-authored the following books:
+In addition to numerous scholarly articles and book chapters, Gintis authored or co-authored the following books: